MLL-rearranged (MLL-r) leukemias account for 5-10% of human acute leukemia and is associated with

 poor prognosis.
 The unmet clinical needs and the lack of an effective targeted therapy to the MLL-r

 leukemias emphasize the need for novel regimens.
-Recent cancer epigenetics studies discovered a
+Recent cancer epigenetics studies discovered a central

-it is expected that combination treatments will be necessary.
+that combination treatments will be necessary.

 This study is innovative because (1) it introduces a novel concept of simultaneously targeting multiple

-epigenetic regulators for future pharmaceutical targeting.
+elements in epigenetic regulators for future pharmaceutical targeting.